Code-Institute-Submissions/raeel97-candy-store_MayResub/Testing.md

 * Sort button on product pages
     * Expected: Sort button works in direction selected and by type selected
     * Works: YES

+I had two other users test the website by creating profiles, making purchases and reviews etc and everything worked

+I tested the app on my mobile device and it worked as expected.